Microsoft Access: Timeline

 Microsoft Access 2000 increased the maximum database size to 2 GB from 1 GB in Access 97.

 Microsoft Access 2007 introduced a new database format: ACCDB.
-It supports links to SharePoint lists and complex data types such as multivalue and attachment fields.
+It supports links to SharePoint lists and complex data types such as multi-value and attachment fields.
 These new field types are essentially recordsets in fields and allow the storage of multiple values or files in one field.
 Microsoft Access 2007 also introduced File Attachment field, which stored data more efficiently than the OLE (Object Linking and Embedding) field.

 Microsoft Access 2010 introduced a new version of the ACCDB format supported hosting Access Web services on a SharePoint 2010 server.
-For the first time, this allowed Access applications to be run without having to install Access on their PC and was the first support of Mac users.
+For the first time, this allowed Access applications to be run without having to install Access on a user's PC and was the first support for Mac users.
 Any user on the SharePoint site with sufficient rights could use the Access Web service.
 A copy of Access was still required for the developer to create the Access Web service, and the desktop version of Access remained part of Access 2010.
 The Access Web services were not the same as the desktop applications.
 Automation was only through the macro language (not VBA) which Access automatically converted to JavaScript.
 The data was no longer in an Access database but SharePoint lists.
 An Access desktop database could link to the SharePoint data, so hybrid applications were possible so that SharePoint users needing basic views and edits could be supported while the more sophisticated, traditional applications could remain in the desktop Access database.

 Microsoft Access 2013 offers traditional Access desktop applications plus a significantly updated SharePoint 2013 web service.
 The Access Web model in Access 2010 was replaced by a new architecture that stores its data in actual SQL Server databases.
 Unlike SharePoint lists, this offers true relational database design with referential integrity, scalability, extensibility and performance one would expect from SQL Server.
 The database solutions that can be created on SharePoint 2013 offer a modern user interface designed to display multiple levels of relationships that can be viewed and edited, along with resizing for different devices and support for touch.
 The Access 2013 desktop is similar to Access 2010 but several features were discontinued including support for Access Data Projects (ADPs), pivot tables, pivot charts, Access data collections, source code control, replication, and other legacy features.
 Access desktop database maximum size remained 2 GB (as it has been since the 2000 version).